Why do people hate the Israelite Jews, especially the Muslims in Palestine and antisemitic politicians?

 The Jewish people of Israel have been looted and massacred for centuries.
 Instead of blaming their tormentors, they looked out for each other and on God’s promise to return them to their country.

 Today, they occupy a small portion of “ancient Israel.”
 Jews continue to face hatred from their Arab and Palestinian neighbors, labeled relentless land grabbers, even by mainstream media.

 Five stages of antisemitism:

 In 70 A.D., the pagan Romans destroyed the ancient Jewish State known as the Siege of Jerusalem.
 Approximately one million Jews were killed.
 Some survivors were sold into slavery, and a small remnant remained in Jerusalem.
 The rest relocated and prospered in Europe.

-In 590 A.D., the Roman Catholic Empire officially began and, in effect, superseded Judaism.
+In 590 A.D., the Roman Catholic Empire was established and superseded Judaism.
 However, the Jews’ refusal to accept Jesus as the Messiah was seen as a threat to the Roman rulers and Christianity.
 Hence, anti-Jew sentiment began to brew.
 [ADL]

 1 Million Jews were murdered in 70 A.D.